-Republican 2nd Congressional District candidate Dale Crafts appeared on a Fox News pundit’s show on Thursday night to espouse his party’s views on ranked-choice voting in Maine, though it will not be a factor in his upcoming election.
+Republican 2nd Congressional District candidate Dale Crafts appeared on a Fox News pundit’s show on Thursday night to espouse his party’s views on ranked-choice voting in Maine, though it is not likely to be a factor in his upcoming election.

 Crafts told Tucker Carlson that the voting method is “just another sham by the Democrats to try and steal races, especially in swing districts” while criticizing Secretary of State Matt Dunlap’s handling of a Republican challenge of its use in the November presidential election.